mfoemmel/fig/README.md

 ## `set`

 Specifies the value of an environment variable.
-Unlike `add`/`append`/`path`, this is the complete, final value.
+Unlike `add`/`append`/`path`, this is the complete value.

+### Syntax

+    config something
+      set VARIABLE=value
+    end

+No whitespace is allowed around the equals sign.
+The value can be empty.
+No whitespace is allowed in the value.
 At sign ("@") and retrieve variable substitution is done on the value.

 Querying Fig Net Effects
 ========================